 is that storm drains first drain water to a treatment plant, but since that's not

-usually true it is important that we do what we can to maintain our stormwater clean.
+usually the case, it is important that we do what we can to maintain clean stormwater.

-Below are things that we do that impact stormwater quality as well as things you can
+Below are things that we do that impact stormwater quality, as well as things you

-do to limit your impacts on stormwater quality.
+can do to limit your impacts on stormwater.

 As watersheds are all connected, stormwater is a community commodity that affects everyone.
 Visit our Community Stormwater page to learn more about what you can do to help protect the stormwater in your community.

 Green infrastructure can be easy and affordable and can have huge impacts on water quality.
-It can be incorporated in the home as well as throughout an entire community.
+It can be incorporated in your home, as well as throughout an entire community.
 Explore our Green Infrastructure page to see what you can do at your home.